 - Breast cancer is the second leading cause of death from cancer in American women.

-- Health history can affect the risk of breast cancer.
+- Different factors increase or decrease the risk of breast cancer.

 Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.